 Boundary?

-So this strip is somehow a kind of boundary somehow?
+So this strip is a kind of boundary somehow?

 Many of the residents here are the elderly, they are just interested in the market and the park, for the elderly they love to do shopping at the morning market, they are part of the market lets say.
-So it is a contract or kind of consensus between the street sleepers and the morning market.
-The street sleepers here are part of a larger phenomena - if they want to clear all of these kinds of people they also need to clear the morning market.
+It is a contract or kind of consensus between the street sleepers and the morning market.
+The street sleepers here are part of a larger phenomena—if they want to clear all of these kinds of people they also need to clear the morning market.
 This market is acting as some kind of protection, in this space you have pure residential and business.
 It is a very interesting phenomenon, in the morning it is quite noisy!
 But the homeless people don’t complain.

-There is one very interesting story that I should tell - quite an astonishing story.
-One street sleeper would sleep in the old Star Ferry terminal, Tsim Sha Tsui to he slept in the Central pier.
-He slept for more than twenty years then when we approached him.
-So why did he choose this place as his house?
+There is one very interesting story that I should tell, quite an astonishing story.
+One street sleeper would sleep in the old Star Ferry terminal, Tsim Sha Tsui to Central; he slept in the Central pier.
+He had been sleeping there for more than twenty years when we approached him.
+Why did he choose this place as his house?
 Toilet, shelter, light, business.
 What kind of business?
-Many Filippino maids would sell things here on undays at a mini market, but what about the storage of their goods during the weekdays?
+Many Filippino maids would sell things here on Sundays at a mini market, but what about the storage of their goods during the weekdays?

 Ah so he stored things for them?